 In November 2003, SOS was awarded a DELTA grant by the Centers for Disease Control.
 Objectives of the DELTA grant included developing ideas for domestic violence prevention and identifying ways to accomplish societal change by working with faith communities, education, the workplace and other disciplines.
 This program ended in 2013 after 10 years of services.
 Despite the end of the DELTA grant, SOS Crisis Services continues prevention education in many area schools.

 Longstanding executive director Susan Moran retired in 2012 and Connie J. Cahoone took the reins as SOS’ new leader.
 Connie brought a wealth of skills to the organization including her wealth of knowledge in banking along with her passion for the mission and vision of SOS.

 SOS Community Advocacy & Service Complex

 In December 2017, SOS hired Swanson House Fundraising Professionals to oversee the Stronger Together Capital Campaign for the purpose of consolidating all Emporia SOS programs, including its emergency shelter, under one roof of operation.
 Fundraising began in March 2018 and a building was purchased on July 31, 2018.
-As renovations are nearing completion and fundraising efforts reach their final goal, all local SOS staff will occupy the SOS Community Advocacy & Service Complex at 1420 C of E Drive by the end of May 2021.
+All Emporia SOS staff are now operating out of the SOS Community Advocacy & Service Complex at 1420 C of E Drive and SOS hosted a ribbon-cutting and public open house in June 2021.